dario-vega/demo-lab-baggage/README.md

 *	No risk to your cost by over-provisioning.
 *	No risk to your performance by under-provisioning.

-🎓 **Learn and Discover why NoSQL Cloud Services and OCI native services are compelling**
+**Learn and Discover why NoSQL Cloud Services and OCI native services are compelling**

 ## DEMO API Gateway

-A common requirement is to build an API with serverless functions as a back end, and an API gateway providing front-end access to those functions.
+A common requirement is to build an API with serverless functions on the backend, and an API gateway providing front-end access to those functions.
 This is the scenario that we want to illustrate.
-We created a [demo-api function](./functions-fn/api/demo-api/func.js) which read the data from NoSQL table and implementing the logic tier.
+We created a [demo-api function](./functions-fn/api/demo-api/func.js) which reads data from a NoSQL table, implementing part of the logic tier.

-The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, and which you can expose with public IP addresses if you want them to accept internet traffic.
+The API Gateway service enables you to publish APIs with private endpoints that are accessible from within your network, or exposed with public IP addresses if you want them to accept internet traffic.
 The endpoints support API validation, request and response transformation, CORS, authentication and authorization, and request limiting.
+You can access the API Gateway service to define API gateways and API deployments using the
+OCI Console and the REST API.

+Oracle Functions enables you to create serverless functions that are built as Docker images and pushed to a specified Docker registry.
-You can add serverless function back ends to an API deployment specification by using the Console.
-You can also do this by using Terraform or calling directly the OCI API.
+You can add Oracle Functions to an API deployment specification by using the Console.
+You can also do this by using a JSON file.

-When the configuration will be finished, you could test the endpoints to retrieve Data using your favorite API Browser:
+When the configuration is finished, you can test the endpoints to retrieve Data using your favorite API Browser:

 ![Working](PostmanQuery.png)